La1c/Checklists/README.md

-Checklists app via Ray Wenderlich tutorials
+Checklists app via Ray Wenderlich tutorials.

-Also this is an app for trying out realm at VKU iOS course
+Also this is an app for trying out realm at VKU iOS course.

 To-do:

-* Realm
-* Priorities
 * Fix bugs

 Screenshots: